Ring of Kerry, Ireland: Best Things to Do – Top Picks

 Drive the Iconic Ring of Kerry Scenic Route

 Embarking on the scenic drive along this iconic route is an experience like no other.
-The 179-kilometer loop offers breathtaking views, charming villages, and countless photo opportunities8.
+The 179-kilometer loop offers breathtaking views, charming villages, and countless photo opportunities.
 Whether you’re a seasoned traveler or a first-time visitor, this guide will help you make the most of your journey.

 Scenic drive along the route